open-component-model/ocm-spec/doc/04-extensions/04-algorithms/component-descriptor-normalization-algorithms.md

 ## `jsonNormalisationV3`

 > **Status:** Deprecated — transparently mapped to `jsonNormalisationV4alpha1`.
 Existing signatures using `jsonNormalisationV3` remain verifiable.
-`jsonNormalisationV3` builds on the same signing-relevant field selection as `jsonNormalisationV2` but introduces two major changes:

-1. **Standard JSON serialization via [RFC 8785 (JCS)](https://www.rfc-editor.org/rfc/rfc8785):**
-   Instead of the OCM-specific [generic normalization format](../../02-processing/05-component-descriptor-normalization.md#generic-normalization-format) (dictionaries serialized as sorted single-entry lists), this algorithm uses the JSON Canonicalization Scheme defined in RFC 8785.
-JCS produces deterministic JSON by specifying exact rules for key ordering, number representation, and string escaping, yielding a unique byte sequence for any given JSON value.
-2. **Refined field handling rules:**
+`jsonNormalisationV3` uses the same serialization ([RFC 8785 / JCS](https://www.rfc-editor.org/rfc/rfc8785)), the same field selection, and the same exclusion rules as `jsonNormalisationV2`.
+The **only difference** is the removal of a legacy extra-identity defaulting behaviour:

+- **`jsonNormalisationV2`** automatically inserts the `version` field into `extraIdentity` when multiple resources (or sources) share the same `name` and identical `extraIdentity`.
+This was an accidental coupling of defaulting logic with normalization and could silently mutate the descriptor before digest calculation.
+- **`jsonNormalisationV3`** normalizes the component descriptor **as-is**, without any implicit defaulting.
+If resource identities are ambiguous the descriptor is taken at face value.

+Because the extra-identity defaulting only triggers when duplicate name + extraIdentity combinations exist, most component descriptors produce **identical digests** under v2 and v3.

 The algorithm operates on the **v2 serialization** of the component descriptor as its baseline and applies the following transformation rules.
+These extraction and exclusion rules are shared with `jsonNormalisationV2` (and `jsonNormalisationV4alpha1`); they are documented here in full detail.

 ### Extraction of Signing-Relevant Information